rsocket/rsocket/Protocol.md

 Fragmentation does not change the request(n) or lease counts.
 In other words, a fragmented PAYLOAD frame counts as a single request(n) credit, and a request counts against a single lease count, regardless of how many fragments the frame is split into.

+#### PAYLOAD Frame

+When a PAYLOAD frame needs to be fragmented, a sequence of PAYLOAD frames is delivered using the (F)ollows flag.

 When a PAYLOAD is fragmented, the Metadata MUST be transmitted completely before the Data.

 For example, a single PAYLOAD with 20MB of Metdata and 25MB of Data that is fragmented into 3 frames: